Welcome to Volume 8 of Executed to Suppress His Message.

 The Garden also had another prominent tree, called the Tree of the Knowledge of Good and Evil.
 And this tree also represented a spirit being, because later in the story, we find it speaking to Eve.

-Then there were the garden’s numerous, but less prominent trees.
-Genesis states these trees were “pleasing to the sight and good for food.”
-And the Lord told Adam he could “eat freely” from these trees.
-But since Ezekiel wrote how “all” the trees of Eden were jealous (obviously, we must exclude the tree representing God the Father), it’s likely that these also represent intelligent spirit beings (angels).
+And there were also other, less prominent trees in the garden.
+Genesis states how these trees were “pleasing to the sight and good for food.”
+And the Lord told Adam that he could “eat freely” from these trees.
+But since Ezekiel wrote how “all” the trees of Eden were jealous, it’s likely that these also represented intelligent spirit beings (angels).

 And finally we have the talking serpent, which represents the Devil.